swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 ### Check the results

-Go on your online Git repository.
-You should see the files.
+Go to your online Git repository and you will be able to view the files that are stored there.

-This chapter is done, you can check the summary.
+This chapter is now complete.
+Please review the summary for a recap of the key points.

 ## Summary